neonkore/Nunicode/README.md

 ``nu_validate()`` to check string encoding before processing.

 If this check fails on some string then none of the nunicode functions is applicable to it.
-Calling any function on such string will lead to undefined behavior.
+Calling any function on such string might lead to undefined behavior.

 ## Case mapping and case folding

 Case mapping is full Unicode casemapping when string might grow in size, e.g. "Maße" (German) uppercases to "MASSE".

+nunicode implements unconditional casemapping when any codepoint might be casemapped in a sigle way only (e.g. 'Σ' always casemaps into 'σ').

 ## Strings collation